Sunday, September 17, 2023

 {Note from the administrator: This writing has been gleaned from the archives of Connie's letters.
 Find out more about the posts on this blog by reading this introduction. }

-* Order Connie's book, "Dear Kitchen Saints," available on Amazon.
+* Order Connie's book, "Dear Kitchen Saints."
 It is autobiographical and tells the beautiful story of her marriage testimony!
 You will be encouraged in old time homemaking.*